Psychological and Educational Testing

 ~ Stress-related disorders and psychosomatic disorder

-Neuropsychological assessment often begins with referral from a physician or mental health provider, school administrators, or self-referral directly from a client.
+Psychological assessment often begins with referral from a physician or mental health provider, school administrators, or self-referral directly from a client.
 The assessment includes a comprehensive clinical interview and understanding of your presenting concerns, administration of standardized psychological test, a written report describing the test results and recommendations, and a "feedback" session where your results and recommendations are explained in detail.
 When necessary a follow up is scheduled and/or referral to appropriate providers.
 The assessment does not include any medical procedures or needles.
-All tests are validated and reliable, administered by a licensed clinical psychologist, and are considered "state of the art" in neuropsychology.
+All tests are validated and reliable, administered by a licensed clinical psychologist.

-Most health insurance policies cover neuropsychological assessments.
+Most health insurance policies cover psychological assessments.
 They may require referral from a physician or other healthcare provider and authorization based on medical need.
-If educational concerns are the primary focus, insurance may cover a portion of the assessment but do no typically cover educational achievement testing since this is not considered a medical necessity.
+If educational concerns are the primary focus, insurance may cover a portion of the assessment but do not cover educational achievement testing since this is not considered a medical necessity.
 In such cases we are able to offer a payment plan for those portions of the assessment for which you are responsible.

 Please bring with you any previous evaluations, written individualized education plans or 504 plans, report cards or transcripts, and any documentation you believe could be helpful in understanding your concerns.
 We will ask that you sign a release of information for your permission to contact referral sources or providers as needed.